Planned Gifts

 Definition: A gift that is not cash.
 These gifts often take the form of securities, life insurance policies, retirement accounts, or real property.

-Quick tip: Non-cash assets are the opposite of cash assets, or gifts that are cash.
+Quick Tip: Non-cash assets are the opposite of cash assets (monetary gifts).
 Different non-cash assets may require different processes for receiving them or different value assessments for determining their worth.

 Real Property